sgjava/motiondetector/README.md

 Motion Detector takes input from video sources such as network cameras, web cams, files, etc. and makes intelligent decisions based on analyzing each frame.
 Motion Detector uses a plugin based event driven architecture that allows you to extend functionality.
 It is deployed as an intelligent security system, but can be easily configured for your particular scenario.

-The primary focus of Motion detector is efficient video processing, fault tolerance and extensibility.
-While most security themed video monitoring is based on motion detection, Motion Detector places a high value on Computer vision for intelligent frame analysis such as HOG pedestrian and Haar cascade multi-scale detection.
+The primary focus of Motion Detector is efficient video processing, fault tolerance and extensibility.
+While most security themed video monitoring is based on motion detection, Motion Detector places a high value on Computer Vision for intelligent frame analysis such as HOG pedestrian and Haar cascade multi-scale detection.

 Using the pre-trained Histogram of Oriented Gradients and Linear SVM method works better when objects are larger (green is motion ROI and blue is a detected pedestrian):